needle-mirror/com.unity.testtools.codecoverage/Documentation~/HowToInterpretResults.md

 # How to interpret the results

 This section assumes that you enabled the **Generate HTML Report** option in the [Code Coverage window](CodeCoverageWindow.md) or passed the `generateHtmlReport` option in `-coverageOptions` on the [command line](UsingCodeCoverage.md#using-code-coverage-in-batchmode).
-If you're running the tests in the editor, a file viewer window will open up containing the coverage results once the test run has been finished.
+If you're running the tests in the editor, a file viewer window will open up containing the coverage report once the test run has been finished.
 If you're running the tests from the command line, navigate to the `-coverageResultsPath` location with your file viewer.
-Open the `Report` folder then open `index.html` in a web browser.
+Open the `Report` folder then open `index.htm` in a web browser.
 This shows a summary of the coverage results from the tests.

 ## Summary View